Source code for viser._scene_handles

 NoneOrCoroutine = TypeVar("NoneOrCoroutine", None, Coroutine) class _ClickableSceneNodeHandle(SceneNodeHandle): def on_click( self: Self, func: Callable[[SceneNodePointerEvent[Self]], NoneOrCoroutine], ) -> Callable[[SceneNodePointerEvent[Self]], NoneOrCoroutine]: """Attach a callback for when a scene node is clicked.
 The callback can be either a standard function or an async function: - Standard functions (def) will be executed in a threadpool. - Async functions (async def) will be executed in the event loop.
 Using async functions can be useful for reducing race conditions. """ self._impl.api._websock_interface.queue_message( _messages.SetSceneNodeClickableMessage(self._impl.name, True) ) if self._impl.click_cb is None: self._impl.click_cb = [] self._impl.click_cb.append( cast( Callable[ [SceneNodePointerEvent[_ClickableSceneNodeHandle]], # `Union[X, Y]` instead of `X | Y` for Python 3.8 support.
 Union[None, Coroutine], ], func, ) ) return func def remove_click_callback( self, callback: Literal["all"] | Callable = "all" ) -> None: """Remove click callbacks from scene node.
 Args: callback: Either "all" to remove all callbacks, or a specific callback function to remove. """ if callback == "all": self._impl.click_cb.clear() else: self._impl.click_cb = [cb for cb in self._impl.click_cb if cb != callback] if len(self._impl.click_cb) == 0: self._impl.api._websock_interface.queue_message( _messages.SetSceneNodeClickableMessage(self._impl.name, False) ) def remove(self) -> None: """Remove the node from the scene.""" if len(self._impl.click_cb) > 0: # SetSceneNodeClickableMessage can still remain in the message # buffer, even if a scene node is removed.
 This could cause a new # scene node to be mistakenly considered clickable if it is made # with the same name.
 We ideally would fix this with better state # management... in the meantime we can just set the flag to False. self._impl.api._websock_interface.queue_message( _messages.SetSceneNodeClickableMessage(self._impl.name, False) ) super().remove()

 [docs] def compute_canonical_frustum_size(self) -> tuple[float, float, float]: """Compute the X, Y, and Z dimensions of the frustum if it had `.scale=1.0`.
 These dimensions will change whenever `.fov` or `.aspect` are changed.
-To set the distance between a frustum's origin and image plane to 1, we can run: .. code-block:: python frustum.scale = 1.0 / frustum.compute_canonical_frustum_size()[2] `.scale` is a unitless value that scales the X/Y/Z dimensions linearly.
+To set the distance between a frustum's origin and image plane to 1, we can run: .. code-block:: python frustum.scale = 1.0 / frustum.compute_canonical_frustum_size()[2] `.scale` can be a float for uniform scaling or a 3-tuple for per-axis scaling of the X, Y, and Z dimensions.
 It aims to preserve the visual volume of the frustum regardless of the aspect ratio or FOV.
 This method allows more precise computation and control of the frustum's dimensions. """ # Math used in the client implementation. y = np.tan(self.fov / 2.0) x = y * self.aspect z = 1.0 volume_scale = np.cbrt((x * y * z) / 3.0) z /= volume_scale # x and y need to be doubled, since on the client they correspond to # NDC-style spans [-1, 1]. return x * 2.0, y * 2.0, z

 [docs] class DirectionalLightHandle( SceneNodeHandle, _messages.DirectionalLightProps, ): """Handle for directional lights."""